Madeby7/fMRINet/README.md

 ## Important Note:
-The results section and Filter Visualization considered with the actual dataframe.pkl which includes actual data; Considering overall methodology that performed with fMRI filter base CNN arhitecture we mentioned toy_dataframe that include pretty tiny amount of the data to provide to work on.
+The Results section and Filter Visualization were based on the actual dataframe.pkl, which contains the full dataset.
+In contrast, for methodological demonstration, we also introduced a toy_dataframe with a much smaller subset of the data to illustrate the workflow in a simplified way.
+The full analysis, however, was performed using the fMRI filter-based CNN architecture with the complete dataset.

 ## 📁 Project Structure